gaelfoppolo/gaelfoppolo.com/_meta/privacy.md

 **I do not use any analytics tool.**

 I'm proud that this site generally doesn't make any requests to third-party servers that would allow web companies to track you.
-I try to self-host most of the content including stylesheets, scripts. ect.
+I try to self-host most of the content including stylesheets, scripts, ect.

 #### Links to other websites